cminers/braiins-os/docs/index.md

 ### Upgrade via web interface

 The firmware periodically checks for availability of a new version.
-In case a new version is available, blue button **Upgrade** appears on the right side of the top bar.
+In case a new version is available, a blue **Upgrade** button appears on the right side of the top bar.
 Proceed to click on the button and confirm to start the upgrade.

-Alternatively, you can update the repository information manually by clicking on *Update lists* button in the System > Software menu.
+Alternatively, you can update the repository information manually by clicking the *Update lists* button in the System > Software menu.
 In case the button is missing, try to refresh the page.
 To trigger the upgrade process, type `firmware` into the *Download and install package* field and press *OK*.

 ### Upgrade via SSH